-Emily has contributed articles to Trusts & Trustees, the STEP Journal and ThoughtLeaders4 Private Client Magazine.
+Emily has contributed articles to Trusts & Trustees, the STEP Journal, Solicitors Journal and ThoughtLeaders4 Private Client Magazine.

-Emily is member of ConTrA (the Contentious Trusts Association) and a student member of ACTAPS.
+Emily is member of ConTrA (the Contentious Trusts Association) and an Associate member of ACTAPS.

 Emily is also a trustee of Able Child Africa and a supervisor on the SPITE project (advising the victims of revenge porn).